vyos/vyos-documentation/docs/install.rst

 Download Verification
 ---------------------

-This subsection and the following one applies to downloaded LTS images, for other versions please jump to :ref:`live_installation`.

 LTS images are signed by VyOS lead package-maintainer private key.
-With the official public key, the authenticity of the package can be verified.
-:abbr:`GPG (GNU Privacy Guard)` is used for verification.
+With the official public key, the authenticity of the package can be verified. :abbr:`GPG (GNU Privacy Guard)` is used for verification.

+.. note:: This subsection only applies e applies to LTS images, for Rolling images please jump to :ref:`live_installation`.

+Preparing for the verification
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, install GPG or another OpenPGP implementation.
 On most GNU+Linux distributions it is installed by default as package managers use it to verify package signatures.
 If not pre-installed, it will need to be downloaded and installed.

 The official VyOS public key can be retrieved in a number of ways.
 Skip to :ref:`gpg-verification` if the key is already present.

-It can also be retrieved directly from a key server:
+It can be retrieved directly from a key server:

 ``gpg --recv-keys FD220285A0FE6D7E``

-Or it can be accessed from a key server via a web browser:
+Or it can be accessed via a web browser:

 https://pgp.mit.edu/pks/lookup?op=get&search=0xFD220285A0FE6D7E